ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 ![Repository statistics](./repository-statistics.webp)

-However, the count of packages in Nixpkgs is somewhat inflated due to the inclusion of numerous language-specific libraries.
-It appears that many Haskell developers favor Nix as their package manager, which includes
+The count of packages in Nixpkgs is indeed inflated by the inclusion of many programming language libraries — it seems that quite a few Haskell developers use Nix as their language package manager.
+For instance, there are [Haskell Packages(18000+)](https://search.nixos.org/packages?channel=unstable&query=haskell), [R Packages(27000+)](https://search.nixos.org/packages?channel=unstable&query=rpackages), and
-[Haskell Packages(18000+)](https://search.nixos.org/packages?channel=unstable&query=haskell),
-[R Packages(27000+)](https://search.nixos.org/packages?channel=unstable&query=rpackages),
-and
 [Emacs Packages(6000+)](https://search.nixos.org/packages?channel=unstable&query=emacspackages).
-After subtracting these, Nixpkgs still has over 40000 packages, which, while less than AUR, is on par with the second-place Raspbian Testing.
-This number hardly suggests a scarcity of Nix packages.
+However, even after subtracting these, Nixpkgs still has over 40000 packages, which, although less than AUR, is hardly a number that corresponds to the description of "too few packages."

 The package repository is also a point of differentiation between NixOS and Arch.
 Arch's official repository has stringent inclusion criteria, while the AUR ecosystem is quite